 - The right to propose an alternative sentence (read our article, "Can I serve my Nevada jail sentence at home?"

-Before the sentence hearing, a presentence report is created by the Nevada Department of Probation and Parole and the delivered to the judge.
-During the sentencing hearing victims are allowed to speak before the judge, and both the defense lawyer and district attorney can present their arguments.
+Before the sentencing hearing, a presentence report is created by the Nevada Department of Probation and Parole and the delivered to the judge.
+During the sentencing hearing, victims are allowed to speak before the judge, and both the defense lawyer and district attorney can present their arguments.

 At a Nevada sentence hearing, a criminal defense lawyer may offer "mitigating factors" as arguments to reduce your sentence.
 Mitigating factors include any information that may influence a judge to impose a lighter sentence, such as: